daywiss/json-rpc-core/README.md

     name:'MethodNotFoundError',
     code:-32601,
-    message:'The JSON-RPC method does not exist, or is an invalid one.', data:[]
+    message:'The JSON-RPC method does not exist, or is an invalid one.', data:['functionThatDoesNotExist']
   }
 })
 ```
 You should always add a catch block to your function calls.
 The message field is typically the most descriptive part
 of the error.
-The data field can contain additial data about the error such as stack trace but currently is unused.
+The most recent version of json-rpc-core adds stack trace data when available to the data parameters.

 #Previous Versions